dart-lang/site-www/src/community/index.md

   and other important news.
 Recommended!

 [@dart_lang](https://twitter.com/dart_lang)
-: The official Twitter account.
+: The official X (Twitter) account.

 [Dart blog](https://medium.com/dartlang)
 : The latest news and insights from a diverse group of Dart users.